esumitra/python-codespace-spark/README.md

 python spark-wordcount.py
 ```

+**Note: Don't forget to turn off the codespace, else you will get charged for the codespace even when you are not using it.**

 ## Using Local Devcontainer

 [<img src="./images/devcontainer-local.png" width="400"/>](./images/devcontainer-local.png)

 1. Open Visual Studio Code (VSC) editor
 ```
 code .